 I thought of a ritual that would do it.
 I couldn’t start giving her a speech or something else weird, but what I ended up doing was to bow down and cup my hands, and ask her to cup hers.
 Then I scooped up a handful of water and poured it into hers.
 Now it’s her creek too.
 I think she understood, or else she was just too graceful to say she didn’t.
 Or maybe all she understood was that here was something really important to me.

 We don’t see each other often, nowhere often enough, but I try to somehow make the time we spend together real, even if it gets to be intense sometimes.
 We both felt a little awkward, but not too much.
 Then we took pictures of the place all around and walked back out to civilization.
 Got lost a few times on our way out.
 Not seriously.
 After all, these woods which seemed endless to me when I was a child, and where I got lost many times until I got to know them from one end to the other, are only small.
 The town was small, not even a village.
 My grandparent’s place is gone, burned down, replaced by some contractor’s dream monstrosity.
 I’m gone, long gone.
 Continuity is a hard thing to create these days, I did my best, I hope it works, and Melina gets to walk with my creek in her heart.

-Most original photography in the essay by life j; picture of life-j and Jane by Melina Piccolo and picture of Melina and Jane by Beth Kagel.
+Most original photography in the essay are by Leif jensen; picture of life-j and Jane by Melina Piccolo and picture of Melina and Jane by Beth Kagel.